FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 # In Action

-Let's take a look at an `User` class that could go with our `Blog_Post` class and see how scope is being leveraged:
+Let's take a look at a `User` class that could go with our `Blog_Post` class and see how scope is being leveraged:

 ```php
 class User {